 Both Bazett and Shirou find themselves in time loop that lasts four days, beginning of the fourth day of the 5th Holy Grail War.
 Each time they die or survive four days, they always awake on the first day of the loop aware of what has happened to them since the first time loop began.
 Determined to end the loop, Bazett, Avenger, and Shirou fight to discover the truth behind what's causing the endless four days.

-However, Fate/hollow atraraxia is a much more light hearted story than any of Type-Moon's games.
-The tone is like a mixture between Fate/stay night and Carnival Phantasm; It has the seriousness of Fate/stay night at times, with the exaggerated silliness of Carnival Phantasm, yet it excels at both.
-If you are coming from Fate/Zero's cold seriousness, this might be a turn off, but if your like me and enjoyed the humor of Carnival Phantasm, you will love this, just like I did.
+That being said, Fate/hollow atraraxia is a much more light hearted story than any of Type-Moon's other games: the tone is like a mixture between Fate/stay night and Carnival Phantasm.
+It has the seriousness of Fate/stay night at times, with the exaggerated silliness of Carnival Phantasm, and it manages to excel at both.
+If you are coming from Fate/Zero's cold seriousness, this might be a turn off, but if you are like me and enjoyed the humor of Carnival Phantasm, you will love this.
 The best part is how it balances the two; It doesn't just shaft either tone.... instead it prioritizes them as equally as they possibly can, and seeing this balance is something I love.
+Fate/hollow ataraxia is so enjoyable to me because it's like a compilation of everything that I enjoy about Type-Moon works: Great writing, hilarious comedy, and intriguing themes that make the works entertaining throughout.

-No matter what tone of writing was in place at the time, Fate/hollow ataraxia excels in creating excellent scenes, which leads to some amazing character development and an enjoyable story.
-The scenes, which range from a simple things like eating food, to epic fights, is something that really make the story great and help the enjoyment of the game.
+No matter what tone of writing was in place at the time, Fate/hollow ataraxia excels in creating excellent scenes that are interesting and enjoyable.
+It has a high quality of writing that is consistent throughout, with almost every scene helping to develop characters, have interesting character interactions or just be flat out enjoyable to the reader.
+These scenes, which range from a simple things like eating food, to epic fights, is something that really make the story great and help the enjoyment of the game.
 Even though a good majority of characters already have a great deal of development due to Fate/stay night being way longer than it needed, the extra development is appreciate and the development with the new characters like Caren and Avenger was absolutely great.

-Due to Fate/hollow ataraxia's interesting way of plot progression, this creates an interesting means of gameplay .
-It creates a semi-linear plot, with the main plot being broke into chapters and told in a straight line, but for anything else, you can do it in any order and each time loop is separate to everybody but Bazett, Emiya and Avenger.
+Due to Fate/hollow ataraxia's interesting way of plot progression, this creates an interesting means of gameplay.
+It creates a semi-linear plot, with the main plot being broke into chapters and told in a straight line, but for all the side stories, it's very open: you can do most of the events in any order you feel like.
 You switch between the perspectives of Bazett and Shirou; at the beginning of each chapter you have the kinetic novel-like Bazett segments, then you play with Shirou for the rest of it.
 When you are playing Shirou, it's 4 days, each day broken up into 4 segments (morning, noon, afternoon, night) in which you see one event.
 Each character represents an event and when there's an event you haven't seen, there's either a NEW or ! that pops up.
 All ! events are for the story, while the NEW ones are just things on the side.
 The big kicker to the gameplay?
 Saves act as quick-saves and you can't make a ton of them.
-Also, on the side, FHA has a few mini games.
-They control OK, and are quite fun.

 This system of gameplay gives you a lot of control on the pace you want to go at: you can fool around with all the Slice of Life side scenes, and have slower SoL pacing, or you can go straight to the important stuff and have a very tight, almost thriller-esque story.
 I did a mix of the two depending on my mood, and I absolutely loved the amount of control they give you when it comes to pace; it's like a book in that aspect.
 You feel more like you are actually progressing through the plot with Shirou, and accompanied by the ability to change the pace make a game that is a change of pace for visual novels (pun intended).
 I loved this aspect of it, and it made for an engaging experience that you typically don't see in a visual novel.